tinyprinter/tinyprinter.club/content/_index.md

   claim code: fojy-q4xv-7pe2-xt00
 ```

-Save it and guard it with your life; this is your printer now.

-Next, we're going to claim the printer on the nord-sirious instance.
-Go to [https://littleprinter.nordprojects.co/](https://littleprinter.nordprojects.co/), sign in with Twitter, and click "Claim a printer".
+Next, we're going to claim the printer on [Nordprojects' `sirius` instance](https://littleprinter.nordprojects.co/).
+Sign in there with Twitter, and click "Claim a printer".
 Enter the claim code you have and give it a name, then hit "Claim Printer".

 Congratulations, you now have a fake Little Printer!
-Save the [`device.li`](https://device.li) address, you'll need it later to add the printer to the (web)app.
+Save the [`device.li`](https://device.li) address, you'll need it later to add the printer to the ([web](https://littleprinters.netlify.app/))[app](https://itunes.apple.com/us/app/little-printers/id1393105914?ls=1&mt=8), or giving it to a friend.

 # Wiring it all up